jdunic/Intro-To-Practical-Computing-R/pages/01_introduction_to_git.md

 #### Making a local repository!
 Local means, making something on your computer.

-Somewhere on your computer, such as in your home folder, I suggest that you make a new folder called something like R_projects.
+Somewhere on your computer, such as in your home folder, I suggest that you make a new folder called something like R_projects (note that I avoided spaces because spaces in filenames can cause difficulties).
 From now on, this is where you will contain your R projects.
 It helps to keep things more organised and more simple on your computer.

 In your new directory, let's make another one called anything you like.
 This will be a folder for all the in-class exercises and such.
 For tomorrow you can make a repository for your homework.